ttopper/CPSC128/docs/05_Lists_and_Strings/90_Assignment_4.md

     that the new  password meets construction requirements.
     Passwords must be constructed to meet the following requirements:

+    *  The user has three tries to make sure two entries of the new password are the same.
     *  Each password must have at least six characters.
     *  Each password must contain at least one lower-case alphabetic character.
     *  Each password must contain at least one upper-case alphabetic character.
     *  Each password must contain at least one numeric or special character.
-    *  Each password must differ from the user's login name and the reverse of that login name.
-For this comparison, an upper case letter and its corresponding lower case letter are equivalent.
-    *  New passwords must differ from the old in  at  least three  positions (for this comparison, an upper case letter and its corresponding lower  case  letter are equivalent).
+    *  New passwords must differ from the old password.

     Write a program that behaves as specified by this excerpt.